lunitaire/hello-world/Learning.md

 #### Book Queue: Profession related books that are currently in my reading queue
 * *The Phoenix Project*, written by Gene Kim, Kevin Behr, George Spafford
    Finished.
 Currently reading through the Resource Guide at the end.
+* *The Imposter's Handbook*, by Rob Conery
+   The title is a cute reference to the imposter's syndrome, which is an issue rampant among many in the tech field.
+I saw a recommendation for this on WeAllJS, and it is definitely an informative read.
 * *The Effective Enginner*, written by Edmond Lau
    Recently started.
 This had great reviews on Amazon.
 * *Site Reliabiliity Engineering*, edited by Beyer, Jones, Petoff, and Murphy